soyart/soyart/README.md

 ### Henlo 👋

 I'm [@artnoi](https://twitter.com/artnoi).
-Read my blog on [artnoi.com](https://artnoi.com)
+Read my blog on [artnoi.com](https://artnoi.com).

 > 🎓 I went to a business school, but work as a self-taught back-end developer.

 **My language of choice is Go, though I also intend to learn Rust.**

-I appreciate small and high quality software, and hope to some day be able to contribute to the free software world.

-I love these 2 languages because their design and trade-offs seem *right* (for a noob dev)

-The first language I "tried" to learn was Swift.
+I love these 2 languages because their design and trade-offs seem *right* (for a noob dev), although the first language I "tried" to learn was Swift.

-My first working "code" is [a bash script](https://gitlab.com/artnoi/unix/-/blob/main/sh-tools/bin/up)

-### Own projects I find interesting
+### Personal projects me and my friends find useful

 - 🔒 [gfc](https://github.com/artnoi43/gfc) - my first working program in Go!
 It is used to encrypt/decrypt with AES256-GCM, AES256-CTR, and RSA OAEP SHA256.